rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

   <p>Generation on a clear sunny day</p>
 </div>

+The Enphase system also provides users a software based kill-switch to stop production that can be done remotely via the app as well as power profiles to say (a) not export to the grid, (b) export to the grid.

 Observing last 30 days (Feb-March), the average power production was at least ~4.5kWh per DC-kW (range of 3kWh to 5.6kWh per DC-kW depending on weather conditions).

 ### Safety

+- During a grid-powercut, the Enphase system will stop production and not export any electricity to the grid.
 - Microinverters connected in parallel ensure that voltages are limited (240VAC).
 - Circuit breakers, surge protectors and MCCB ensure all parts of the systems